 Silent Revolutions / Contemporary Design in Slovenia

-After its premiere at London Design Festival 2011 - Tent London the exhibition has been succesfully presented during Dutch Design Week 2011 - Zona Ventosa, La Triennale di Milano 2012, Maribor European Capital of Culture 2012, Belgrade Design Week 2012 and Helsinki Design Week 2012.
-The first stop in 2013 is Vienna.
+After its premiere at London Design Festival 2011 the exhibition has been succesfully presented at Dutch Design Week 2011 in Eindhoven, at the Triennale Design Museum in Milan 2012, in Maribor European Capital of Culture 2012 in Slovenia, at Belgrade Design Week 2012 in Serbia, Helsinki Design Week 2012 in Finland, and at Designfourm Wien in Austria in 2013.